keyvank/tsp/src/1-build.md

 Before starting to think of a electrical switch that can be controlled through an electrical cause, be aware that sometimes a cause/effect conversion is actually the result of many other cause/effect conversions chained together, occurring under the hood.
 For example, consider a light bulb connected to a push-button.
 In this system, the process begins with a person pushing the switch, initiating a mechanical action.
 Right after that, the mechanical cause triggers an electrical effect, and the electrical cause produces a visual effect, which eventually results in neural effects in your brain.
 The entire process converts a mechanical cause into a neural effect that can be sensed by a human brain.
 (Notice how new converters can be built by connecting/chaining other primitive converters.)

 Now, here is a very stupid example of a push-button that has an electrical controller: Imagine there is a human that has a wire in his hand.
 This person pushes the push-button when he feels electricty in his hand (Of course if the electricity is not strong enough to kill him).
+The person and the push-button together will form something like a transistor, because now the types of all of the inputs/outputs of the system is the same.
 It might be the strangest thing in the world, but if you have enough of these transistors connected with each other, you can theoritically build computers out of it that can connect to the internet and render webpages!

-Now that you get why something like a transistor might be handy, let's talk about transistors themselves.
-Formally speaking, a transistor is a resistor that its resistance can transform according to an electrical input.
+Now that you understand why something like a transistor might be handy, let's talk about transistors themselves.
+Formally speaking, a transistor is a resistor (An electronic component that resists against flow of electrons) that its resistance can transform according to a third electrical input.
 A transistor is something that can convert two electrical causes into single electrical effect.
 Transistors are very interesting candidates for building computers, because:

  1. They can convert causes to effects of the same type, directly!
 (Electricity)
  2. They can be made in very small sizes (Nanometers?).